-A payee is an individual or entity designated to receive payment in a financial transaction.
+A Payee Meaning is an individual or entity designated to receive payment in a financial transaction.
 In contexts such as checks or invoices, the payee is the person or organization to whom the funds are owed.
 This term clarifies who the rightful recipient of the payment is in a given financial arrangement.

-A payee is the recipient of funds in a financial transaction.
+A payee definition is the recipient of funds in a financial transaction.
 This could be an individual, a corporation, a government entity, or any organization entitled to receive payment.
 The payee is specified in financial instruments like checks, promissory notes, or bills of exchange, indicating who is to receive the payment.

 Role of a Payee in Financial Transactions